mklrm/config/README.md

 # settings.json

-This is just my Windows Terminal config
+Windows Terminal settings, just copy to where it goes